 UniCEN is a platform to increase sustainable collaborations between US and Central Asian higher education institutions.
 UniCEN builds expertise in the areas of strategic planning, administration, faculty policies and practices, student mobility, curriculum development, and alumni relations to advance the development of mutually beneficial partnerships.

 Training workshops and webinars

 Guidebooks and toolkits

-Through UniCEN, American Councils for International Education has created a growing network of 70 Central Asian universities seeking to improve their knowledge of US higher education practices, increase internationalization, implement action plans for partnerships with US higher education institutions, and collaborate on cross-border projects.
+Through UniCEN, American Councils for International Education has created a growing network of more than 100 Central Asian universities seeking to improve their knowledge of US higher education practices, increase internationalization, implement action plans for partnerships with US higher education institutions, and collaborate on cross-border projects.
 Join our network to help seed partnership activity in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

 American Councils for International Education, a non-governmental organization based in Washington, D.C., organized a workshop on internationalization and partnerships on 16-17 May 2019 in Tashkent, Uzbekistan.

 The overall number of participants reached over 65 people, which included representatives from 20 Central Asian universities located in Kazakhstan, Kyrgyzstan, and Uzbekistan; U.S. universities; State Department SCA; Public Affairs in Tashkent and Dushanbe; Ministry of Higher and Specialized Education of Uzbekistan; and American Councils staff from Tashkent, Almaty, Bishkek, and Washington.